 - While the milk mixture is cooling, melt the chocolate.
 I did it in the microwave but can also done in an double boiler.
 Cool until the chocolate is barely warm and still fluid.

-- Working quickly, drizzle the melted chocolate into the gelato while whisking or stirring vigorously.
+- After the gelato is processed, working quickly, drizzle the melted chocolate into the gelato while whisking or stirring vigorously.
 The chocolate will flake apart as it hits the cold gelato, forming bits of chocolate throughout, stir with a wooden spoon..

 - Serve immediately, or transfer to a container and freeze until firm, 3 to 4 hours.